Spongiform Encephalopathy: Causes and Treatments

 In addition to genetic causes, spongiform encephalopathy can be acquired through exposure to prions.
 This can occur through contaminated medical equipment, consumption of infected animal products, or iatrogenic transmission during medical procedures.
 The most well-known acquired form is variant CJD, linked to the consumption of beef from cattle afflicted with bovine spongiform encephalopathy (BSE).

-Symptoms of Spongiform Encephalopathy
+What Are the Symptoms of Spongiform Encephalopathy?

 The symptoms of spongiform encephalopathy vary depending on the specific type and progression of the disease, but they generally include: